 Warning !
 Let's not just rely on these numbers, because padel brands that sell "1,5 to 2 million rackets”According to Frédéric Bertucat (France director of Dunlop) could rightly tell us that there is a problem in analyzing these figures.
 This is true and it is among other things the show padel "Padel Pro Show ”which during its conference last March put its foot in the dish: You have to actually count if you have to take into consideration the number of sales of all rackets from padel sold in Spain to about 2 practitioners of padel including about 900 who would be only occasional practitioners.

 Problem, the World Padel Tour (WPT), the professional padel circuit, announces however 12 millions of practitioners in the world ...
 And it is this figure that continues to be taken up in the heart in newspapers, websites, etc. Moreover, we may have contributed to it at times.

-That would mean that there are roughly 9 millions of practitioners outside the Spanish borders.
-While Argentina is a huge pool of paddle players, but according to a number of padel players in Argentina, "if there are already as many players in Argentina as in Spain, it is already the end of the world"
+This would mean that there are roughly 9 million practitioners outside the Spanish borders.
+Of course, Argentina is a huge pool of padel, but according to a number of padel in Argentina, "if there are already as many players in Argentina as in Spain, it is already the end of the world".

 Let's round to 5 millions of players between Spain and Argentina by integrating all players including casuals.
 7 is missing millions on the call.

-Taking all the countries of Latin America, it seems unlikely to reach the million, but, since in our survey, there is also no reliable figure, and there seems to be many opinions on the question, we counted 1 million players for North and South America.
+Taking all the countries of Latin America, it seems improbable to us to reach the million, but, since in our survey, there is also no reliable figure, and there seem to be many opinions on the question, we have counted 1 million players for North and South America.

 We are at 6 millions.
 Counting the rest of the world, we decided to dream and imagine that there were 100 000 other practitioners between France, Italy, England, Germany, Asia, Africa and Africa.
 'Oceania.